AdobeDocs/audience-manager.en/help/using/features/traits/trait-device-targeting.md

 >[!WARNING]
 >
->Starting with February 2023, Google has updated the functionality of [!DNL Google Chrome] and all [!DNL Chromium]-based browsers to minimize the information collected via the `User-Agent` header.
+>Google has updated the functionality of [!DNL Google Chrome] and all [!DNL Chromium]-based browsers to minimize the information collected via the `User-Agent` header.
 >Starting with March 2023, Audience Manager supports these updates by leveraging [Experience Platform Web SDK](https://experienceleague.adobe.com/docs/experience-platform/edge/home.html?lang=en).
 To continue using trait information provided via the `User-Agent` header, you must use [Web SDK](https://experienceleague.adobe.com/docs/experience-platform/edge/home.html?lang=en) and enable [High Entropy User-Agent Client Hints](https://experienceleague.adobe.com/docs/experience-platform/edge/fundamentals/user-agent-client-hints.html?lang=en).
 >These updates are not supported by [DIL](../../../using/dil/dil-overview.md), so Audience Manager customers who use [!DNL DIL] will not be able to collect trait information via the `User-Agent` header.